Armchair-Heavy-Industries/Xol-Toolhead/STL/Experimental/Pre-Release_STL/README.md

 The Extruder mount now uses 2x M3 x 16mm SHCS that go through from the front, instead of 20mm from previous versions.

+### LEDs have changed
+All of the HE mounts include a spot for sequin LEDs.
+I used the RGB type from Fysetc on Ali Express.
+There are two of these sequins and a single Neopixel in the LED chain.
+This is done so that the LED holders fit and there aren't separate parts for with/without LEDs.
+If you don't want LEDs, don't put them in.
+Print the diffuser in an accent colour and just sit it in place.

 ## BOM Changes [Carriage]
 The Carriage is completely reworked into a single piece print (except probe modules).
+It has some extra M3 hex nuts and needs some bigger washers to clamp the carriage to the back of the MGN rail.

 ### Now using Archetype belt clips
 You will need the M4 OD 0.45mm wall width tube just like for Archetype.